status-im/analytics.status.im/source/docs/index.md

 title: Better Data For Everyone
 ---

-Status is an ambitious project.
+# Status is an ambitious project.

-As we’ve grown to a team of 90+ individuals scattered across the world, it’s become increasingly important to align people around near-term goals that keep us moving toward our greater vision of a decentralized web.
+As we’ve grown to a team of 100+ individuals scattered across the world, it’s become increasingly important to align people around near-term goals that keep us moving toward our greater vision of a decentralized web.

-To keep ourselves on task, we set OKRs—measurable quarterly goals.
-And to measure those, we took a classic page out of the web 2.0 playbook and introduced product tracking.

-Here is where we hang our heads in shame, but first a backstory:
+So, some backstory first:

 ---